HerbCaudill/ahk-scripts/README.md

 ### AutoHotKeys for AutoHotKey

 I have a couple of definitions that help me work with AutoHotKey itself.
-Very meta.

 This makes it easy for me to open this repo in VS Code: